interledger/rfcs/0039-http-auth-profiles/http-auth-profiles.md

 Peers MAY use any standard HTTP authentication mechanism to authenticate incoming requests, but SHOULD support `SIMPLE` and `JWT_HS_256` at a minimum.

 #### `SIMPLE` Authentication Profile
-This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret that contains at least 32 bytes (256 bits) of randomly generated data, and is encoded using Base64.

-Because tokens in this profile do not inherently contain information about the identity of the caller, requests MUST contain an additional HTTP request-header named `Auth-Principal`.

-This extra header allows for the identity of the authentication request to be separated from authentication token itself, which reduces computational overhead as well as data-management complexity (e.g., implementations do not need to create data-store indexes using derivations of tokens for lookup purposes).
+This profile allows an ILP node to construct a potentially long-lived, randomly generated, 32-byte [Bearer token](https://tools.ietf.org/html/rfc6750) that can used to authenticate incoming HTTP calls.

+More specifically, a `token-user` will supply this token as a credential when making HTTP requests to the `token-producer`.
+From the perspective of the token-user, tokens SHOULD be treated as opaque with no special meaning inferred from the structure of a token.

+A token-producer SHOULD generate unique tokens for each token-user.
+This will allow the token-producer to control any implementation-specific properties of its tokens, such as expiry, replay-ability, or other characteristics that might apply to any particular use-case.

+For example, a token-producer may wish to create a SIMPLE token that consists of 32 bytes of random data (as required by this profile), but prefix this data with an account-identifier.
+As long as the token contains at least 32 bytes of random data, and the token-user can treat the token as an opaque string, then this would be a valid token according to the SIMPLE scheme.

 ##### Example Usage
-An example shared-secret in this profile is `HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=`.
-This shared secret is passed as an `Authorization` header in each HTTP request, using the Bearer token scheme, along with an `Auth-Principal` header like this:
+An example shared-secret in this profile is `user1234:HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=`.
+From the perspective of the token-user, this token is opaque.
+However, from the perspective of the token-producer, this token includes additional information that can be used to for non-normative purposes.

+In an actual HTTP request, this header would look like this:
 ```
-Auth-Principal: alice-usd-123
-Authorization: Bearer HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=
+Authorization: Bearer user1234:HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=
 ```

 ##### Trade-off Summary
 * **Pros**
-  * The simplest, most usable Authentication profile -- just a shared-secret with _at least_ 32 bytes and an identity header.
+  * The simplest, most usable profile -- just a string composed of at least 32 random bytes.
   * Very little processing time to verify a token (Note that token verification in this mode should utilize a Constant Time Comparison to avoid [Timing Attacks](https://en.wikipedia.org/wiki/Timing_attack)).

 * **Cons**
-  * The shared-secret is transmitted "on the wire" for every request, increasing the chances that it might be intercepted by a compromised TLS session (e.g., a [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)); a TLS termination endpoint (e.g., a Load Balancer); or logged by an internal system during transit.
+  * The token secret is transmitted "on the wire" for every request, increasing the chances that it might be comprised.
+Compromise might occur through a variety of vectors, including: interception by a compromised TLS session (e.g., a [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)); a TLS termination endpoint that proxies the request (e.g., a Load Balancer); accidental or intentional logging by an internal system; or some other leakage.
-  * The shared-secret itself never expires, so if an implementation neglects to rotate the secret with its peer, this token will likely be very long-lived.
-This increases the chance of compromise by an attacker, and means compromised usage of this type of token could go undetected for very longer periods of time.
+  * Tokens in this scheme are not required to expire, so if an implementation neglects to rotate the token for a particular peer, tokens in this profile will likely be very long-lived.
+This increases the chance of compromise by an attacker.
+Additionally, compromised usage of this type of token could go undetected for very longer periods of time.
-  * Requires out-of-band communication for both peers to agree upon the shared secret.
+  * Requires out-of-band communication for token-users to acquire a token from a token-producer.

 #### `JWT_HS_256` Authentication Profile
 This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret, but then derive an [RFC-7519](https://tools.ietf.org/html/rfc7519) compliant JWT token signed using the `HS_256` algorithm defined in section 3.2 of [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.2).
 This allows either party holding the shared secret to perform actual authentication by verifying the JWT using these algorithms.